videlalvaro/rabbit-internals/rabbit_boot_process.md

 The next step is the `rabbit_event` which handles event notification for statistics collection.
 For example when a new channel is created, then a notification like `rabbit_event:notify(channel_created, infos(?CREATION_EVENT_KEYS, State))` is fired.

-Then is time for the `rabbit_log` to start which manages the login inside RabbitMQ.
+Then is time for the `rabbit_log` to start which manages the logging inside RabbitMQ.
 This process will delegate logging calls to the native error_logger module.

 The same procedure used to enable the authentication mechanism is now repeated for the exchanges.
 Steps like `rabbit_exchange_type_direct` or `rabbit_exchange_type_fanout` are executed here.
 If you installed plugins with custom exchange types, they will be registered at this point.